OxfordRSE/gutenberg/docs/guide/admin-course-defaults.md

 ## Seed data and defaults

-The seed data is intended to align with the current default course set so that a fresh local database reflects the same public-facing proof-of-concept catalog.
+The seed data is intended to align with the current default course set so that a fresh local database reflects the same public-facing course catalog.

-The defaults file is now the editorial source for the curated course list, while the seed data exists to make local development and demos start in a sensible state.
+The defaults file is the editorial source for the curated course list, while the seed data keeps local development and demos aligned with that catalog.